elijahcruz12/http-up/README.md

 Installing is very simple, if your using windows, just download the required .exe file and run it from the command prompt.

 Another way to run this script on windows, is an installation of WSL.
-Follow linux steps if you will install using a WSL Terminal
+Follow linux steps if you will install using a WSL Terminal.

 ## Linux

 Installing on linux is as simple as it can be.

+The installation below assumes your CPU is an AMD X64 processor.
+Adjust to your liking.

 ````
 curl -s https://api.github.com/repos/elijahcruz12/http-up/releases/latest \